Please retweet and share around.

 PROCESSION FOR AVERTING TEMPEST [Better in Latin, but here is the English from Sancta Missa.]

 The church bells are rung, and all who can assemble in church.
-Then the Litany of the Saints is said, in which the following invocation is said twice:
+Then the Litany of the Saints is said, during which – at the right moment, namely, after the invocation, “That you grant eternal rest to all the faithful departed, etc.”, the following invocation is said twice:

 From lightning and tempest, Lord, deliver us.